jainam1995/Wiki-Search/README.md

 The collection of data being used is a 16GB dump of wikipedia pages.The tf-idf meathod is used for indexing.
 Three types of search queries are entertained :
 * One word query : Displays pages that have that word, ranked according to tf-idf.
 * Full text search : Displays pages that have any of that word, ranked according to tf-idf.
 * Pattern search : Displays pages that have the words in that order, ranked according to tf-idf.
-Enclose the seach query with " " in this case.
+Enclose the seach query within " " in this case.

 ---